If you’re doing research on marketing agencies for fintech and financial services, you likely care about a few things:

 Since we wrote this article, we thought it would make sense to explain what we do first.

-Mint Studios is a digital marketing agency that helps financial services and financial technology companies acquire customers and position themselves as experts with content marketing.
+Mint Studios is a content marketing agency that helps financial services and financial technology companies acquire customers and position themselves as experts with content marketing.

 Find out more about how we do this with the Mint Studios Method.

 Our approach hinges on the mindset to start by targeting your ideal customer when they are close to converting, and then working your way up the funnel.
-Instead of targeting keywords like “what is payment processing”, you target ones that go after the keyword “payment processing providers”.
+Instead of targeting and ranking for keywords like “what is payment processing”, you target ones that go after the keyword “payment processing providers”.

 We describe this as starting with the Bottom of the Funnel and then working your way up.
 The result is that you get results a lot sooner since you’re targeting people who are closer to converting.
 You also get a better understanding of what does and doesn’t work, and therefore how to target the middle and top of the funnel.